CAB Coordinator Descriptions

-Many of these programs are home –grown, low-budget activities that take place over the noon hour or early evening in either Ames Dining Hall, 1828 Café, The Lair, or if weather permits, The Quad.
-Activities hosted by Special Events often involve Make It Take It types of interaction featuring crafts or other types of activities.
-Events are generally held on Wednesday (Wild Wednesday) or Friday (NACHOAVERAGEFRIDAY) and have included: Poster Sales, Decorate your own Photo Frame, Make Your Own Mardi Grad Mask, Smoothie Hour, Chair Massages, Caricature Artists, Tie Dye, Pimp Your Mug, Tie-Dyed Iguana Reptiles, and others!
+Examples of afternoon activities: Poster Sales, Decorate your own Photo Frame, Make Your Own Mardi Grad Mask, Smoothie Hour and Chair Massages, Caricature Artists, Tie Dye, Pimp Your Mug, Tie-Dyed Iguana Reptiles, and others!
 In many cases, these events include free food, like Brat-tober Fest.

-The Bearcats After Dark Coordinator is responsible for scheduling late night alternative weekend events for McKendree students.
-This position actively works with other campus groups (RSOs, Residence Life, etc) and local businesses to provide collaborative entertainment.
-Events can include a variety of games like Bingo or other game-show types, a monthly weekend movie night featuring free snacks and door prizes, novelty acts, and other entertainment.
+Late night events have included: Bingo or other game-show types, a monthly weekend movie night featuring free snacks and door prizes, novelty acts, and other entertainment.
 Generally, these events will begin after 7pm.
 Event ideas would include: Pajama Party, Glow Dance Party, Open Mic Night, I Hate Valentine's Day Party, St. Patty's Day Party, and others!

-The coordinator is responsible for planning crazy, fun, events related to McKendree athletic spirit.
-Our goal is to promote activities and enthusiasm that will give our teams a home field/court advantage at each game.
-Events may include: student pre and/or post-game tailgate parties, special giveaways, chicken wing events in The Lair, in-game contests, and other sports-related activities!
-This committee is also responsible for maintaining the organization of McKendree's student cheering section, known as "The Purple Pit".
-We work together with the McKendree Pep Band and cheerleaders to get the crowds hyped up and to bolster Bearcat Spirit and Pride.
+The coordinator of the Team Bogey committee is responsible for planning crazy, fun, events related to McKendree spirit.
+Our goal is to promote activities and enthusiasm that will lead to involvement and commitment at athletic events.
+Events may include: student tailgate parties, special game giveaways, chicken wing events in The Lair, away game viewing parties, and other sports-related activities!
+This committee is also responsible for maintaining the membership and organization of McKendree's student cheering section, known as "The Purple Pit".

 We're all about tradition and plan some of the larger events that are available to McKendree students, faculty, staff, their families, and the Lebanon community.
 These are generally events that have been longstanding and unite tradition with memorable moments.
-The co-coordinators recruit a committee and plan the following events: Bearcat Week, Fall Family Weekend, Homecoming, Finals Week Stress Fest, Welcome Back Weekend, McKendree Idol, and Spring Fling.
+This committee is chaired by the Student Director for Programming and the members include all Program Coordinators and a number of CAB volunteer staff or Street Crew members.
+The following events are planned: Bearcat Week, Fall Family Weekend, Homecoming, Finals Week Stress Fest, Spring Welcome Back Weekend, McKendree Idol, and Spring Fling.